-We can assist with all your healthcare coverage needs including:
+As an eligible state employee, we can assist with all your healthcare coverage needs including:

-Under the Affordable Care Act (ACA), any company with more than fifty employees (full-time or the equivalent) must provide affordable health insurance to eligible workers.
-The coverage must meet the ACA standards of affordability (in most cases, the cost for the employee’s share can’t exceed 9.6 percent of the worker’s income) and coverage.
-That means if the employee’s pay is $50,000, their share of the premium must be less than $4800.
-The employer can choose the delivery system (point of service, health maintenance organization, preferred provider organization).
-Still, the plan must include these essential benefits:
+Under the Affordable Care Act (ACA), any company with more than fifty employees (full-time or the equivalent) must provide health insurance to eligible workers.
+The coverage must meet the ACA standards of affordability (in most cases, the cost for the employee’s share can’t exceed 9.12 percent of the worker’s income) and coverage.
+That means if the employee’s pay is $50,000, their share of the premium subsidies must be less than $4,560.

 Small business owners should consider seeking guidance from a broker like Taylor Benefits Insurance to evaluate and compare potential plans.
 Small business group options are sorted into tiers with metal name identifiers to help categorize the value.
 Bronze plans, for example, have a lower premium but higher costs for service.
 In contrast, a platinum plan will have the highest premium but a lower price when the subscriber needs to use the coverage.
 In between are silver and gold.

-Finding the right health care plan to meet the requirements of the Affordable Care Act (ACA) in Kansas can be a difficult task.
+Finding the right health plan to meet the requirements of the Affordable Care Act (ACA) in Kansas can be a challenging task.
 When the act was implemented on January 1, 2014, many found it confusing to understand the way costs varied and how monthly premiums and deductibles worked on the exchange.

-The Affordable Care Act (ACA) which many know as Obamacare has been able to assist millions of previously uninsured people with quality healthcare.
-For those who meet certain qualifications, the government assists with monthly premiums as well as out of pocket costs for healthcare services.
+The Affordable Care Act (ACA), often referred to as Obamacare, has enabled millions of previously uninsured people to obtain quality healthcare.
+For those who meet certain qualifications, the government assists with monthly premiums as well as out-of-pocket costs for healthcare services.
 Best of all, those who have preexisting medical conditions can no longer be turned down for coverage thanks to the ACA.

-If you have some concerns about health insurance plans and employee benefits in Kansas, here are a few answers to some common questions:
+If you have concerns about health insurance plans and employee benefits in Kansas, here are a few answers to some common questions:

 We’re ready to help!
 Call today: 800-903-6066